Last Updated on October 3, 2022

 Never been on mini cruises?
 Come test the waters…

 By Marcia Raffel Levin

 Yet many travelers have yet to set foot aboard a cruise ship.
-Maybe it has to do with them being unfamiliar with cruising, or knowing what one can experience on a cruise, or, believing cruising is expensive, looking for a cheaper cruise.
+Maybe it has to do with them being unfamiliar with cruising.
+Or knowing what one can experience on a cruise.
+Or, perhaps, believing cruising is expensive, looking for a cheaper cruise.

 Perhaps a mini-cruise is the answer – a kind of appetizer before the main course.

 Just look at the offerings from Royal Caribbean, Carnival Cruise Lines, Norwegian Cruise Lines, and Bahamas Paradise Cruises on two- and three-day cruises.